An official Adobe pdf document of these bylaws may be downloaded here.

 ARTICLE VI – Officers

 Section 2.
-In order to be eligible for nomination and service as an Officer, an individual must be an Individual Member in good standing.
+In order to be eligible for nomination and service as an Officer, an individual must be an Individual Member in good standing or shall be the parent or guardian of child who is a current member of NCS.

 Section 3.
 An Officer cannot also serve as a Member Director and a vacancy shall take place if a Member Director is elected as an Officer.